-Our objective is to alleviate your pain and restore freedom, in treating our sciatica sufferers.
-Employing state of the art x-ray/fluoroscopic and ultrasound helps our experts pinpoint what’s going on.
-For treating sciatica we believe in the ability of medicine.
+Our objective is to alleviate your pain and restore freedom in treating our sciatica sufferers.
+For treating sciatica, we believe in the ability of medicine.
+Employing state-of-the-art x-ray/fluoroscopic and ultrasound helps our experts pinpoint what’s going on.
 By stimulating the body’s natural healing response, these procedures let us naturally provide long-term and deep pain relief.

 Healing begins with self-care and nonsurgical strategies.
 The goal is to correct the problem, restore function, and prevent re-injury.

 Self-care: Sciatica often resolves with rest, ice or heat, massage, pain relievers, and gentle stretches.
 Reduce muscle inflammation and pain using an ice pack for 20 minutes several times a day during the first 48 to 72 hours.
 Thereafter, a warm shower or heating pad on a low setting may be added to relax the muscles.
 A short period of bed rest is fine, but more than a couple of days will do more harm than good.
 If self-care treatments aren’t working within the first couple of days, see a doctor.

 Medication: Over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, or naproxen, can bring relief.
 A muscle relaxant may be prescribed for spasms.
 If pain is severe, an analgesic may be prescribed that can be taken with the NSAID or muscle relaxant.